Chapter 1 : Chapter 1.

 Eventually, we made our rounds.
 We had gotten everything on our lists and even got Frank to buy us some ice cream.
 “Anything for my two favorite sisters!” he announced, ruffling our hair.
-Bailey backed away, claiming that she hated being touched.
+Bailey backed away amd rolled her eyes.

 “So,” I said as we made our way back home.
 “Are you coming to see us off next Friday?”